oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/README.md

 | infrastructure schema password | Oradoc_db1 |
 | database URL | oracle-db.default.svc.cluster.local:1521/devpdb.k8s |

+TBD Move mosgt of the following directions to the create-oracle-db-service sample README

 1. Ensure you have access to the database image, and then deploy it: